gillyspy/ppromise/README.md

 A secured PPromise has certain methods and properties that behave slightly differently.
 The biggest change is that secured methods will take an extra argument for the secret/key.
 When the key is not provided by default they will fail / passthrough as silently as possible. i.e. the instance will be returned and no error will be thrown.
-However, with an additional option `errorsWithoutKey=true` will cause an illegaloperationerror to be thrown.
+However, with an additional option `errorsWithoutKey===true` will cause an illegaloperationerror to be thrown.

 Properties that are secure will return null and a method will need to be used instead of a getter.